 The best minimalist purchases to simplify your life

-These products enhanced my life in various areas and all adhere to the notions of quality and durability.
+These are some of my minimalist favorites.
+They enhanced my life in various areas, and all adhere to the notions of quality and durability.

 In our uber-connected world, there is no substitute for a powerful, robust laptop.

-Before igniting the endless debate between Mac and Windows aficionados, let me say that I’ve tried both.
+Before igniting the endless debate between Mac and Windows fans, let me say that I’ve tried both.

 I use it to edit photos, write, book flights, watch movies, handle financial transactions, design logos, and everything in between.
 In short, most of my professional life happens on this laptop.

-Even after 4 years of intensive usage, it doesn’t show any signs of age.
+Even after four years of intensive usage, it doesn’t show any signs of age.
 As a protective measure, I keep it in a Walnew Thin Leather case.